twilio-labs/paste/internal-docs/process/epic-template.md

 _Always create this as a placeholder, add details as they come to light or close ticket as "won't do" if not needed._

-1. Iterate on spec based on feedback from internal review, crits, and peer review:
+1. Iterate on spec based on feedback from internal review, crits, and peer review.
-   - [Add details]
 2. Schedule final team review.
 3. Revise original RFCs.